 |Malware Removal (Windows)||

-More examples of PUAs that are designed to function like Product Connecter are VirtualCharacterSearch, MessengerNow and Giphy Search.
-What most programs of this type have in common is that they serve advertisements and often are completely useless to their users.
-Even if they are advertised as legitimate, useful programs.
+Other examples of PUAs that function in a similar way to Product Connecter are VirtualCharacterSearch, MessengerNow and Giphy Search.
+Most of these programs serve advertisements and are useless to regular users, even if they are advertised as legitimate, useful programs.

 How did adware install on my computer?